 My understanding is that VMware Integrated OpenStack 5 is expected to be available by the end of VMware’s Q2 FY2019 which ends on August 3, 2018.

 Are you at OpenStack Summit?
 Is there anything you found interesting or made you do a double take?
-Let me know if the comments below and thanks for reading.
+Let me know on Twitter and thanks for reading.